-Silver fillings, known as Amalgam, contain mercury, which is a known toxin.
-The mercury content in silver fillings is the main reason people elect to replace their silver fillings with white ones.
-However, it is debatable whether or not the mercury in silver fillings is harmful to your overall health.
-Some dentists argue that silver fillings are completely safe, since you're not actually ingesting the mercury content.
-Other dentists are strictly opposed to using any form of Amalgam.
-In fact, some dentists don't even offer silver fillings as a treatment option in their practice.
+Silver fillings, known as Amalgam, are commonly used to fix dental cavities.
+They are very common and have plenty of implications for restoring damaged and broken teeth.
+For example, silver fillings are sturdy, durable, and cost-effective.
+However, silver fillings contain mercury.
+Mercury is a heavy metal that is a known toxin.
+Now it's debatable whether or not the mercury content in silver fillings is harmful to your health.
+Some dentists argue that silver fillings are perfectly safe since you're not actually ingesting the mercury inside.
+Other dentists strictly oppose the use of Amalgam due to its potential health hazards.
+In fact, many cosmetic dentists don't even offer silver filling as a treatment option in their dental practices.

 - Disturbed sensation

 - Lack of coordination

 Despite the dangers of mercury, there's no concrete evidence that the mercury contained inside silver fillings causes major ailments.
 Obviously, you don't want to digest too much of this material.
 However, it's undetermined if the mercury inside silver fillings is harmful to your health or not.
 Ultimately, it's your decision whether or not you're okay with having mercury inside your mouth.
 If you're worried about the safety of mercury or convinced that your silver fillings are adversely affecting your health, then you should consider replacing your silver fillings.